-Project Name: Criminal Justice Academy Renovation Supervisor District: Sully New Facility or Renovation: Renovation Total Project Estimate (ENSNI): \$10,000,000 Year Last Renovated: 1987 Year Constructed: 1983
+Project Name: Criminal Justice Academy Renovation Supervisor District: Sully New Facility or Renovation: Renovation Total Project Estimate (ENSNI) \$18,000,000 Year Last Renovated: 1995 Year Constructed: 1983

-Recruits for Fairfax County Police and Sheriff, and the towns of Herndon and Vienna are currently trained at the Fairfax County Criminal Justice Academy.
+Recruits for Fairfax County Police and Sheriff, and the towns of Herndon and Vienna are currently trained at the Fairfax County Criminal Justice Academy (CJA).
 The CJA provides continuous training for incumbent officers and civilians equating to approximately 2,300 personnel annually.
 As a cost saving measure the Fairfax County, Northern Virginia, Rappahannock and Prince William CJAs share costly training by opening seats to all sworn officers from jurisdictions serviced by these academies.
-Fairfax County began an independent academy in 1985 and in 1989 acquired and renovated the current location.
-The current location has outgrown the capacity to provide innovative training to recruits and incumbent officers.
+Fairfax County began an independent academy in 1985 and the facility was renovated in 1995.
+The current facility has outgrown the capability to provide innovative training to recruits and incumbent officers.
 The academic and scenario based training rooms do not meet the needs for today's training.
-In addition the building has had many costly repairs over the last several years because of water leaks and building systems and infrastructure that are well beyond the end of their life cycle.
-The technology of the CJA building is outdated and in need of renovation.
-The classroom sizes are not adequate to hold large size classes which necessitates duplicating training because of lack of space.
+In addition the building has had many costly repairs over the last several years and the building systems and infrastructure are beyond the end of their life cycle.
+The technology of the CJA building is outdated and classroom sizes are not adequate to schedule large size classes necessitating the duplication of training because of lack of space.
 The scenario based training rooms do not allow for adequate training for things such as: rapid room clearing, active shooter training, multi-floor environments, rappelling towers, shoot don't shoot simulators, or driving simulators.
 The Athletic Trainer has very cramped quarters and must limit rehabilitative work with recruits and officers because of minimal space for equipment.
-Renovation or relocation of this facility may be required in the future to upgrade building systems and meet the operational needs of the Academy.
+Upgrades to the facility building systems as well as the training space are required to meet the operational needs of the Academy.

-The academy is an existing facility; however, if expansion or relocation occur, increases in operating costs, such as utilities may occur.
+The Academy is an existing facility and additional staffing is not anticipated.
+Nominal increases in operating costs, such as utilities may occur.

-Project Name: Emergency Vehicle Operation Couse (EVOC)/K9 Training Facility Supervisor District: Sully New Facility or Renovation: Replacement Total Project Estimate (ENSNI): \$9,000,000 Year Last Renovated: N/A Year Constructed: 1992/1997
+Project Name: Emergency Vehicle Operation Couse (EVOC)/K9 Training Facility Supervisor District: Sully New Facility or Renovation: Replacement Total Project Estimate (ENSNI): \$10,000,000 Year Last Renovated: 1995 Year Constructed: 1982